AdityaAnurag25/Marathon_Dataset_EDA/README.md

 The EDA consisted of multiple steps, namely, data extraction, data cleaning, data restructuring, data visualization and data analysis.

 # Data Extraction
 The dataset was extracted from the kaggle.com (https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/discussion/420633) and stored in a dataframe.
+The dataset was first stored in a google drive folder and then was extracted into the jupyter notebook.

 # Data Cleaning
 In this step, the dataset was cleaned by first applying certain filters to obtain a dataframe containing only relevant data.